GabrielBibiano/awesome-vue/README.md

  - [basic-vue-chat](https://github.com/jmaczan/basic-vue-chat) - Easy to use Vue.js chat
  - [vue-resize-text](https://github.com/JayeshLab/vue-resize-text) - A vue directive which automatically resize font size based on element width.
  - [vue-github-profile](https://github.com/GabrielBibiano/vue-github-profile) - A vue component to view the profile and repos of determined user
+ - [vue-navigator-share](https://github.com/GabrielBibiano/vue-navigator-share) - A Vue component to use native sharing mechanism of the device as part of the Web Share API.

 ### Tabs